arsy786/springboot-best-practices/README.md

 ## Notable Mentions

-1- Create application.yml for each environment
+1. Create application.yml for each environment.
+For example: application-dev.yml, application-prod.yml ...
-Ex: application-dev.yml - application-staging.yml ...

-2- using library to map DTO like MapStruct...
+2. Use a library to map DTOs, such as MapStruct.

-3- using soft delete
+3. Use soft delete.

-4- using  environment variables to avoid hard-coding
+4. Use environment variables to avoid hard-coding.

 ## 1. Proper packaging style
 - You can structure your application with meaningful packaging.